jawah/niquests/docs/user/authentication.rst

 Other Authentication
 --------------------

-Requests is designed to allow other forms of authentication to be easily and quickly plugged in.
+Niquests is designed to allow other forms of authentication to be easily and quickly plugged in.
 Members of the open-source community frequently write authentication handlers for more complicated or less commonly-used forms of authentication.
 Some of the best have been brought together under the